spkash-co-in/nodejs-primer/README.md

 ![fileAsync](https://github.com/spkash-co-in/nodejs-primer/blob/master/fileasyncCapture.JPG)

 ## file-stream
-The async nature of note is handled behind the hoods using event loops.
+The async nature of node is handled behind the scenes using event loops.
 ### Traditional
 Look at the following diagram of traditional execution approach in regualr app-servers/web-servers